Betty Grable: Decline and last films: 1950–1955

 She next starred in How to Marry a Millionaire, a romantic comedy about three models plotting to marry wealthy men, co-starring Marilyn Monroe and Lauren Bacall.
 During production, Grable and Monroe falsely were rumored to be at odds with each other.
 Grable, whose career was declining, was assumed to be jealous of Monroe because she was being groomed as Fox's newest star and possibly as Grable's unofficial successor.
 In fact, Grable and Monroe got along famously; Grable reportedly told Monroe: "Go and get yours, honey!
 I've had mine!"
 How to Marry a Millionaire was a box-office triumph when released, grossing an estimated $8 million.

 After refusing the leading female role in Irving Berlin's There's No Business Like Show Business (1954), Grable again was suspended from her contract.
-Grable appeared in her first film made away from Fox in over 15 years Three for the Show (1955) for Columbia Pictures, and the movie featured up-and-coming talents Jack Lemmon and Marge and Gower Champion.
+The following year, she appeared in Three for the Show (1955) for Columbia Pictures, her first film made away from Fox in over 15 years, and featuring up-and-coming actor Jack Lemmon and dancers Marge and Gower Champion.
 Critics called the film a "slight, but cheerful, item", and proclaimed it "does serve to bring Betty Grable back to the screen".
 It enjoyed reasonable success at the box office, particularly overseas.
 She agreed to make How to Be Very, Very Popular (1955) for Fox on the assurance Marilyn Monroe would be her co-star.
 When Monroe withdrew from the production, she was replaced with Sheree North.
-The release of the film was surrounded by a massive publicity campaign, but despite the promotion, the film failed to fulfill its hype, and many critics complained of the lack of chemistry between Grable and North.
+The release of the film was surrounded by a massive publicity campaign, but despite the promotion, the film failed to fulfill its hype, and critics complained of the lack of chemistry between Grable and North.
 It was, however, a box-office hit, earning more than $3.7 million.
 It proved to be Grable's final film appearance.
 In 1955, she did attempt to return to acting in Samuel Goldwyn's film version of Guys and Dolls (1955).
 She opted to play the role of Miss Adelaide, but was passed over in favor of Vivian Blaine, who had played the role on Broadway.
 She then officially retired from motion-picture acting.

-Grable thereafter found a new career starring in her own act in Las Vegas hotels and with her then husband, musician Harry James.
+Grable thereafter found a new career starring in her own act in Las Vegas hotels and with her husband at the time, musician Harry James.
 Later, she starred in big Las Vegas stage productions such as Hello, Dolly.
-She also appeared on Broadway in Hello Dolly in 1967.
+She also appeared on Broadway in Hello, Dolly in 1967.